Don’t forget the snacks

 You managed to make it to the airport on time!
 Phew, that was close.
 But now you hear a noise and feel something in your stomach.
 You’re hungry?
 Don’t waste time in line or at a vending machine.
 Be smart and pre-pack some snacks.
 Here are my favorite travel snacks!

 Peanut Butter is my absolute favorite!
 Peanut butter goes well with fruit, veg, and dry snacks like crackers and pretzels and is filling.
-Jig Reminder If you are flying, the TSA website states that you can carry on less than or equal to 3.4oz/100 ml of liquid or gel-like foods.
+Just a reminder If you are flying, the TSA website states that you can carry on less than or equal to 3.4oz/100 ml of liquid or gel-like foods.

-Granola bars.
-A super easy snack you can toss in your carry-on or personal item.
+Granola bars are a super easy snack you can toss in your carry-on or personal item.
 A good mix for me is sweet and salty yummy!
 Most granola bars are high in fiber, which can hold you over between meals.
 Tip healthy granola bars tend to have very few ingredients.

-Dried Fruit.
-Mangos, bananas or apple chips, apricots, raisins, and more are great travel snacks.
-Dried fruit is prepackaged, leaves no crumbs, has health benefits, and can help satisfy your sweet tooth.
+Dried Fruit such as mangos, bananas or apple chips, apricots, raisins, and more are great travel snacks.
+Dried fruit is prepackaged, requires no prep to eat, has health several benefits, and can help satisfy your sweet tooth.

-Fruit Apple slices, a banana, or grapes are easy to pack fruit that requires minimal effort to consume
+Fruit is a must for me apple slices, a banana, or grapes are easy to pack fruit and require minimal effort to consume.

-Veggies.
-Carrots and celery and sticks with or without hummus are great healthy snacks.
-Be sure your hummus or dip of choice is less than or equal to 3.4oz/100 ml.
+Veggies such as carrots, peppers, snap peas, or celery sticks are a great healthy snack for any trip.
+For a more filling serving pair it with hummus.
+If flying be sure your hummus or dip of choice is less than or equal to 3.4oz/100 ml.

 Water, water, water is a must for any trip and will definitely quench your thirst.
 If you are interested in having more flavor look into single-flavored powder packets to add to your plain water, flavored water, fruit juice, or a sports drink.